Alfcx/linux-mint-nemo-actions/README.md

 <img src="screenshots/pdf-merger-2.png" width="320">
 Combines multiple marked pdf files in alphabetical order to one pdf file.
 In the background pdftk does the magic:
 <pre><code>pdftk INPUT1 INPUT2 INPUT3 cat output "OUTPUT"</code></pre>
-You can choose if the input files should be deleted after processing or not (in the config.ini).
+You can choose if the input files should be deleted after processing or not (in the config.ini).<br>
+You have to run this script out of a nemo window.
+If you mark the files direct on the desktop the order will be messed up.

 #### 2.7.3.
 Prerequisites ####
 Pdftk is used to build the file.
 Zenity is used for the GUI.